Future of hepatitis c care in the netherlands

 The use of intravenous drugs hardly ever occurs in the Netherlands.

-A lack of a proper consultation structure between healthcare providers means patients are not always referred to a The transmission of HCV by blood transfusion has decreased due to improved hygiene.
+A lack of a proper consultation structure between healthcare providers means patients are not always referred to a

 specialist.